+Final Exam Schedule:

+Section GEOL 20-01 Note: Do NOT be late for the final exam student who show up after any other student has completed the final exam will not be allowed to take the final exam and will receive an F for the course!

-Final Exam Section GEOL 20-01 Note: Do NOT be late for the final exam Thursday 08/06 12:30 pm - 2:20 pm Bring an appropriate Scantron® and No. 2 pencils to the final exam.
+Monday 12/12 11:30 pm - 1:30 pm Bring an appropriate Scantron® and No. 2 pencils to the final exam.

-Students must attend and pass the final exam and participate in the introductory field workshop to receive a passing grade in the class.
+Students must attend and participate in the final exam and participate in the introductory field workshop to receive a passing grade in the class.